1247350913/wordscapes/README.md

 # wordscapes

-When stuck with a tough word, find all potential words using letters available
+function that takes in n characters and outputs all possible english words